jmcdo29/ogma/apps/docs/docs/nestjs/custom.md

   }

   /**
+   * A helper method to allow devs the ability to pass in extra metadata when it comes to the interceptor
+   * @param context The ExecutionContext
+   * @returns whatever metadata you want to add in on a second log line.
+This can be a string, an object, anything */ getMeta(_context: ExecutionContext): unknown {
+    return;
+  }

+  /**
    * A helper method to get the Ip of the calling client
    * @param context the execution context
    */